Mattciao96/ai-georeference-herbaria/README.md

 # Test to georeference herbaria localities using ai

-I wanted to use gemini 2 flash thinking experimental with a function call to openstreetmaps Nomen google maps Using jupiter lab
+I wanted to use gemini 2 flash thinking experimental with a function call to openstreetmaps Nomen But I found that the gemini 2 flash doesn't support function calls yet So for the moment i'm using the gemini 2 flash model

+## TODO:
+force output in json